Dakshranka/honeywell_hackathon/README.md

-# TS-Anomaly: Multivariate Time Series Anomaly Detection Hackathon
+# TS-Anomaly: Multivariate Time Series Anomaly Detection

 ## Project Context
-This project was developed for a data science hackathon focused on industrial sensor monitoring.
+This project is focused on Multivariate Time Series Anomaly Detection.
 The goal is to automatically detect abnormal behavior in complex machinery using time-series data from multiple sensors.
 Early detection of anomalies can prevent costly failures, improve safety, and optimize maintenance schedules.
 ## Dataset
 - **File:** `data/train.csv` (provided)
 - **Format:** CSV with a `timestamp` column (YYYY-MM-DD HH:MM:SS) and multiple sensor features.